MaxAllred/KmerCountHadoop/README.md

 GCP uses multiple worker nodes to sort hundreds of millions(if not billions) of lines of data in a relatively short time.
 Roughly 5 minutes per chromosome if you set the pair count to 3.
 It uses a rolling scan so for instance on a chromosome with the data TTCGGA with kmer 3, it would find TTC, TCG, CGG, GGA, and then pair accordingly.

+Contains shell script to download the data and run the process